-The smartphone’s display offers bright and vivid colors and we did not have any problems regarding the viewing angles and the color reproduction while using the phone indoors.
+The smartphone’s display offers bright and vivid colors, and we did not have any problems regarding the viewing angles and color reproduction while using the phone indoors.

-In outdoor scenarios, the display gets bright enough to clearly show the phone’s contents under direct sunlight.
-Moreover, the screen is also covered with Gorilla Glass 3 protection which means cannot be scratched easily.
+In outdoor scenarios, the display gets bright enough to show the phone’s contents under direct sunlight clearly.
+Moreover, the screen is also covered with Gorilla Glass 3 protection, which means cannot be scratched easily.

 Oppo A5s ships with the company’s proprietary skin Color OS 5.
-2 based on Android Oero.
-It is disappointing that the phone is not using Color OS 6 which has already made its way to many OPPO phones.
+2 based on Android Oreo.
+It is disappointing that the phone is not using Color OS 6, which has already made its way to many OPPO phones.

 Despite being old, the Color OS comes with a very clean interface and offers many useful features, similar to OPPO A3s, including a smart sidebar that can help you access a range of shortcuts by just swiping from right to left and Smart Assistant to provide all the useful widgets in one place.